JohanLindeque/JohanLindeque/README.md

-# 🚵‍♂️ Johan Lindeque
+# Johan Lindeque

 **`A Digital Craftsman in the making`**

-Iam currently a Jnr.
-Software engineer, aspiring to become a .Net developer.
-With a passion for finding creative solutions to problems.
-I strive to complete my studies and use my knowledge and skills to become a valuable asset to any company.
+Hi, I’m Johan Lindeque, a Software Engineer who loves building things that make a difference.
+I work mainly with Business Central, as well as C# and .NET, creating tools and extensions that simplify work and solve real problems.
+What drives me is finding creative ways to make technology work smarter for people and businesses.
 ---

 ### 🧰 Languages and Tools